Lacquer Turned White? 4 Effective Methods To Fix It

 So, let’s discuss each of the above steps one by one to get an idea about how to apply lacquer correctly.

-1. Prepare The Area
+1. Prepare The Working Area

 Reduce the humidity of the area to 50% or less using a dehumidifier.
 Otherwise, take the project to a well-ventilated area like a garage.
 Open all the windows.